HFasnacht577/Data-Structures/README.md

-# Data-Structures
+# School

-Folder for all data structure implementations.
+Folder for all school projects:
+* Data Structures
+* AI